Brain on Board

 • A fatigued, oncoming driver falls asleep and drifts into your lane, causing a crash.

 Airbags are most likely to deploy in frontal crashes, since the type of deceleration they are designed to detect most often occurs when a vehicle is hit head-on or nearly head-on.
 However, airbags may deploy in other crashes as long as the deceleration is fast enough in the right direction.
-For example, a side-collision would not generally cause airbags to deploy, but if the vehicle is struck hard enough and the vehicle is going fast enough to decelerate in a relatively straight line, the frontal airbag could still deploy.
+For example, a side-collision would not generally cause airbags to deploy, but if the vehicle is struck hard enough, and the vehicle is going fast enough to decelerate in a relatively straight line, the frontal airbag could still deploy.

 Airbag systems are composed of three basic parts: the bag itself, the inflator unit, and the crash sensor.
 The bag and inflator are contained together in the airbag module.
 Most often, the sensor is located in the passenger compartment of a vehicle and towards the front, so if a crash occurs it is quickly detected.

 Airbags have been studied for several decades by road safety organizations, so there are significant data to demonstrate their effectiveness.
 However, as with many subjects that receive decades of scrutiny, not all conclusions reached concerning the effectiveness of airbags are similar.
-This may be due in part to the various factors that affect whether the deployment of an airbag is helpful, neutral, or detrimental to the overall safety of persons in an vehicle.
+This may be due in part to the various factors that affect whether the deployment of an airbag is helpful, neutral, or detrimental to the overall safety of persons in a vehicle.
 These factors include the position of people inside the vehicle, the type of crash, and whether they were wearing a seatbelt or not.

 Airbags must strike a careful balance between deploying fast enough to prevent vehicle occupants from colliding with the inside of the vehicle and deploying so fast that they cause injury.
 In order to protect vehicle occupants, airbags must inflate so quickly that under certain conditions the force of this inflation can itself cause injuries to vehicle occupants.
 As such, drivers and front-seat passengers must take care to ensure that they are not positioned in a way that could put them at risk of injury should the airbag deploy.

 A driver’s position in relation to the airbag is arguably the most important factor in whether or not he or she sustains an injury from the deployment of the airbag.
-Transport Canada notes that the only similarity among the eight people in 2001 who sustained fatal injuries caused by airbags was that they were too close to the airbag when it deployed (Transport Canada 2011).
+Transport Canada notes that the only similarity among the eight people in 2001 who sustained fatal injuries caused by airbags was that they were too close to the airbag when it deployed (Transport Canada, 2001).
 Since the airbag leaves the module with such force and at such a high rate of speed, the most serious injuries caused by airbags are sustained by drivers sitting very close to or in direct contact with the steering column.
 Transport Canada recommends that drivers sit at least 25cm away from the steering column.
 Front-seat passengers who are sitting close to the dashboard or who have some part of their body in contact with the dashboard (e.g., legs or feet resting on the dash) may sustain similar injuries if the passenger airbag deploys.

 To further protect themselves from the speed at which the airbag is deployed, it is also important that vehicle occupants wear their seatbelts properly.
 Unbelted occupants are more likely to shift forward in the event of a crash, bringing them into closer contact with the airbag module.

 There are also recommendations regarding who should be sitting across from an airbag in the front passenger seat.
-It is recommended by Transport Canada that children under the age of 12 sit in the backseat.
-In theory, children of this age are safe in the front as long as they are belted properly, do not lean forward, and are positioned far away from the passenger airbag.
-However, since these conditions are more difficult to maintain with children, the safest place for them is in the back seat.
-In addition, rear-facing infant carriers should never be placed in the front seat.
-If the airbag deploys, it will push the infant carrier forward and may cause the infant to be pushed against the seat or other hard surface on the seat.
-Infants should also not face forward in the front seat, since their heads and necks cannot tolerate crash forces (Transport Canada 2011).
+It is recommended that children under the age of 13 sit in the backseat since they are less physically developed and more at risk of severe injury In addition, rear-facing infant carriers should never be placed in the front seat.
+If the airbag deploys, it will push the infant carrier forward and may cause the infant to be pushed against the seat or other hard surfaces on the seat.
+(Parachute 2024).

 Injuries caused by airbags are usually minor compared to the types of injuries they prevent.
 However, serious injuries by airbags are possible if vehicle occupants are not properly positioned in their seats.
 The proper use of the seatbelt and correct seat placement is necessary in order for airbags to deliver maximum safety benefits.